asmith26/python-mapreduce-examples/README.md

 Following the MapReduce programming model, all the `mapper.py` files perform the **filtering and sorting**.
 All the `reducer.py` files peform the **summary operation**.

+# Examples TOC
+- **TALLY=word_frequencies**: Returns the frequency of words in a text file(s).
+ - This could easily be extended for other tallying purposes.
+- **MAX=max_value_by_store**: Returns the cost of the item that is most expensive, for each location.
+ - This could easily be extended for other 'max' identification purposes

 # Usage
 ## Bash
 A quick and useful way to test MapReduce jobs is via the command line using a smaller dataset.